Remøya

-Remøya is an island in the municipality of Herøy in Møre og Romsdal county, Norway.
+Remøya is an island in Herøy Municipality in Møre og Romsdal county, Norway.
 The island is located north of the municipal center of Fosnavåg.
 The 3.6 km2 island is connected to other islands via a network of bridges.
-The Remøy Bridge connects it to the island Leinøya (to the south) and the Runde Bridge connects it to Runde (to the north).
+The Remøy Bridge connects it to the island Leinøya (to the south) and the Runde Bridge connects it to the island of Runde (to the north).
 The highest point on the island is Vardan which is 191 m above sea level.
 Virtually all of the island's residents live on the southern portion of the island in the 0.41 km2 village area called Remøy.
-The island had a population of 330 in 2015.
+The island had a population of 347 in 2023.